 Clarifying Your Champ

-Everybody has a history of success.
-So it can be useful for a person to explore when they have performed brilliantly, even if this was only for a few minutes.
+As mentioned earlier, everybody has a history of success.
+So it can be useful for a person to explore when they have performed brilliantly, even if only for a few minutes.
 They may have been encouraging another person, managing a crisis, completing a piece of work or whatever.

 Different coaches and educators use different questions to help people learn from such experiences.
 Whatever words they use, however, they often help people to explore their strengths and successful style.